GoogleCloudPlatform/php-docs-samples/CONTRIBUTING.md

    by setting the environment variable `GOOGLE_APPLICATION_CREDENTIALS` to the path to a service account key JSON file.

    Then set any environment variables needed by the test.
-Check the `$SAMPLES_DIRECTORY/test` directory to see what specific variables are needed.
+Take a look in `.kokoro/secrets-example.sh` for a list of all environment variables used in the tests, and in `$SAMPLES_DIRECTORY/test` to see the specific variables used in each test.
    ```
    export GOOGLE_PROJECT_ID=YOUR_PROJECT_ID
    export GOOGLE_STORAGE_BUCKET=YOUR_BUCKET
    ```

-   To run the tests in a samples directory, first install the global Composer dependencies by running `bash test/composer.sh`.
-Then, run `composer install` and `phpunit` in any directory containing a `phpunit.xml.dist` file to run the tests.
+   To run the tests in a samples directory, first run `composer install -d testing/` to install shared test dependencies.
+Then run `composer install` in any directory containing a `phpunit.xml.dist` file.
+   Invoke the `phpunit` contained in `testing/vendor/bin/phpunit` to run the tests.
    ```
-   bash test/composer.sh
+   SAMPLES_DIRECTORY=translate
+   composer install -d testing/
    cd $SAMPLES_DIRECTORY
    composer install
-   phpunit
+   ../testing/vendor/bin/phpunit
    ```

 1. Ensure that your code adheres to the existing style in the sample to which